 The predictions for $T_{\text{QPU}}$ enable making projections for demonstrating verifiable quantum advantage using QESEM \cite{YEMpaper}.
 First, we note that circuits exhibiting fast lightcone growth, such as the circuit used in Sec.~\ref{main_demo}, are good candidates for demonstrating quantum advantage.
 In these circuits, the large number of qubits at the base of the light-cone pose a challenge for many simulation methods, see Fig.~2 of Ref.~\cite{YEMpaper}.
 In our experiment, the active lightcone base already involves 54 qubits, beyond the capacity of standard statevector simulation.

-Moreover, recent studies of Hamiltonian simulation circuits on 2d square-lattice geometry suggest that state-of-the-art tensor-network (TN) simulation methods start failing on circuits with active volume of $\sim 1000$ two-qubit gates \cite{Quantinuum2025,rudolph2025}, which, according to our projections in Fig.~\ref{fig:QA-future} should be within reach of QESEM with near-term hardware infidelities.
-In particular, Ref.~\cite{Quantinuum2025} shows a discrepancy between the classical TN simulation result and results obtained using a trapped-Ions QPU using ZNE for a circuit simulating the transverse-field Ising model, with $V_{\text{A}} \sim 1000$ fractional-angle $R_{ZZ}$ gates.
-Notably, since ZNE is a heuristic EM method, it is not clear whether the classical, the ZNE, or neither accurately obtains the ideal values.
-This exemplifies the necessity for verifiable EM methods such as QESEM, in which the bias can be controlled.
+Moreover, recent studies of Hamiltonian simulation circuits on 2D square lattices suggest that state-of-the-art tensor-network (TN) simulation methods begin to fail on circuits with an active volume of $\sim 1000$ two-qubit gates \cite{Quantinuum2025,rudolph2025}, which, according to our projections in Fig.~\ref{fig:QA-future}, should be within reach of QESEM with near-term hardware fidelities.
+In particular, Ref.~\cite{Quantinuum2025} shows a discrepancy between the classical TN simulation results and results obtained on a trapped-ion QPU using ZNE for a circuit simulating the transverse-field Ising model, with $V_{\text{A}} \sim 1000$ fractional-angle $R_{ZZ}$ gates.
+Notably, since ZNE is an uncontrolled heuristic EM method, it is not clear whether the estimates produced by classical simulation, ZNE, or neither accurately reproduce the ideal values.
+This exemplifies the necessity of verifiable EM methods such as QESEM, in which the bias can be controlled.